elite-libs/DataAnalyzer.app/README.md

 #### TODO

+- [ ] Convert CSSin-JS to use Linaria.

 **Bugs** by area/function

 - [ ] `Library.TypeMatcher('Timestamp')`: Aggregate calculations fail with only 1 match.
 Should fall back to the value.